sr-lab/GLITCH/README.md

 New configs can be created with the same structure as the ones found in the folder ```configs```.

+## Documentation

+More information can be found in [GLITCH's documentation](https://github.com/sr-lab/GLITCH/wiki).

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.